 - services for opinion polls

-How customers use your product
+Write about how customers use your product

 Besides, customers may find an unusual way to use your product.
-Such stories generally make the publication more engaging, show that your offer is in demand and interesting.
+Such stories generally make the publication more engaging, show that the offer is in demand and interesting.
 A post in Evernote’s blog is a great example.

 Speaking of shortcomings, it’s worth noting that this format isn’t suitable for businesses that just start to develop.
 They don’t have a broad audience and, hence, tons of reviews.
 Use cases work better for well-established companies.